Skip to content

 Of course, face-to-face calls can often be more engaging than audio-only calls.
 And small business leaders just about everywhere have been using popular videoconferencing apps like ZoomGoToMeeting, or Google Meetings for “all hands” or small group meetings.

-Video meetings can also help keep team bonds strong until everyone can be back together in the same physical space.
+Video meetings can also help keep team bonds strong until everyone is back together in the same physical space.

 Here are a few ways to do that: